 Why Do Real Estate Agents Use PPC Campaigns?

 If you want to reach potential buyers in your geographic area, then you need a real estate marketing plan that focuses on getting in front of the right people at the right time with the right message.

 You probably already use Zillow and SEO to get found on the first page of Google results page but are you using Google search ads to engage with clients who are ready to buy or sell their home?

-This means that Google Ads is an investment for your real estate business, and you should follow specific tips to optimize your Google AdWords campaigns since you have to pay Google each time someone clicks on your ads.
+This means that Google Ads is an investment for your real estate business, and you should follow specific tips to optimize your Google Ads campaigns since you have to pay Google each time someone clicks on your ads.